Arjan Kumar Sikri: Early life and education

 He completed his B.Com.
 (Hons.) from Shri Ram College of Commerce, Delhi in 1974.
 He completed his LL.B. from Faculty of Law, University of Delhi in 1977 and won the gold medal.
 He also completed his LLM from the Faculty of Law, University of Delhi.

 Career

 As a lawyer

-Sikri was enrolled as an advocate in 1977 and he started practising in Delhi.
-He had specialization in Constitutional cases, Labour - Service Matters and Arbitration matters.
-He was counsel for numerous Public Sector Undertakings, Educational Institutions, Banks & Financial Institutions and various Private Sector Corporations.
-He was also a part-time lecturer in Campus Law Centre, Delhi University during 1984-89.
+Sikri was enrolled as an advocate in 1977 and started practising in Delhi.
+He had specialization in constitutional, labour, arbitration and service matters.
+He was counsel for numerous public sector undertakings, educational institutions, banks and financial institutions and various private sector corporations.
+He was also a part-time lecturer in Campus Law Centre, Delhi University from 1984 to 1989.

-He was vice-President, Delhi High Court Bar Association during 1994-95.
-He was designated as a Senior Advocate by Delhi High Court in 1997.
+He was vice-President, Delhi High Court Bar Association from 1994 to 1995.
+He was designated as a senior advocate by the Delhi High Court in 1997.